-Unique aspects of the School of Meteorology include our location in the National Weather Center on the University’s research campus, which benefits students by the close proximity and exposure to the breadth of the atmospheric sciences.
+So why come to OU?
+The student experience and our location are great reasons, not to mention our location in the National Weather Center on the University’s research campus, which benefits students by the close proximity and exposure to the breadth of the atmospheric sciences.
+Undergraduates have opportunities to apply for internships and shadowing opportunities with several of these organizations.
 Our partners within the National Weather Center and on the research campus include:

 i) Mission-oriented research with NOAA’s National Severe Storms Laboratory and the Department of Interior’s South Central Climate Science Center

 ii) Operational forecasters with NOAA’s Storm Prediction Center and the local office of the National Service

 iii) The Cooperative Institute for Mesoscale Meteorology (CIMMS) building research collaboration between NOAA and the university

 iv) University Strategic Research organizations, such as the Center for Analysis and Prediction of Storms and the Advanced Radar Research Center.

 To learn about the department’s history, please read about the evolution of the School.